microsoft/vscode-docs/docs/extensions/example-debuggers.md

 Visual Studio Code ships with two debug extensions for Node.js: `node-debug` uses the (deprecated) v8 Debugger Protocol for node versions < 6.3 and `node-debug2` uses the Chrome Debugger Protocol (CDP) supported by node versions >= 6.3.
 Many more debugger extensions are available from the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode/Debuggers) or you can create a debugger extension yourself.

-The rest of this document shows how to create a debugger extension.
+The rest of this document shows how to develop a debugger extension.

 ## The Mock Debug Extension